VaishaliS12/proj_Data/README.md

 # proj_Data
 Excel Sales &amp; Finance Analytics Project aims for a comprehensive analysis of financial health.
 Reports like "Customer Net Sales Performance" and "Market Performance vs. Target" leverage advanced Excel techniques, offering nuanced insights for strategic decision-making.
+This project tackles the analysis of a vast dataset comprising over half a million records of unorganized sales data, demanding extensive ETL efforts.
+Objective is to unearth strategic insights that will empower AtliQ Hardwares to make informed decisions and effectively track key performance indicators (KPIs).
+The ultimate aim is to drive substantial improvements in the company's performance in the years ahead, centered around net sales and net gross margin.